Teledermatology Rapid Access Clinic -Chelsea and Westminster

 What happens next?

-When you attend your appointment a specially trained medical photographer will take photographs of the skin lesion identified by your GP.
+When you attend your appointment a specially trained medical photographer will take photographs of the skin lesion identified by your GP with a professional digital camera and a camera phone.
+They will photograph a general locating view of the area, a close-up view and then attach a specialist ‘dermatoscope’ lens that is placed lightly on the skin to provide a highly detailed image of the lesion.
 If you have any questions about the photography, please do not hesitate to ask.
-Depending on where the lesion is you might be asked to remove make-up, jewellery or certain items of clothing to gain a better view and you can request a chaperone if this makes you feel more comfortable.
+Please ensure that the lesion is not covered with any make-up.
+Depending on where the lesion is you might be asked to remove jewellery or certain items of clothing to gain a better view and you can request a chaperone if this makes you feel more comfortable.

 Please note: you will not have a face to face appointment with a doctor at this appointment & we will only assess the specific lesion identified by your GP.
 If you are concerned about other lesions or skin problems please seek advice from your GP.